heroheman/whathaveidone/readme.md

 whathaveidone --prompt myprompt.txt
 ```
 If the file cannot be loaded, the default prompt will be used.

+The `--prompt` command-line flag will always override the `custom_prompt_path` from your configuration file.

 ### Detailed commit view ("git log" style)